ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Showers and thunderstorms.
 Some of the storms could produce heavy rain.
-Mostly cloudy, with a low around 51.
-West southwest
+Mostly cloudy.
+Low around 51, with temperatures rising
-         wind 9 to 15 mph, with gusts as high as 24 mph.
+         to around 55 overnight.
+West southwest wind 9 to 15 mph, with gusts as high as 24 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">